muditchoudhary/merge-conflict-resolve-github/main.md

-# Hello Please don't change this line
+# Hey I changed this line